thegetty/quire-docs/content/tutorial.md

 {{< q-figure id="quire-starter-content-change-2" >}}

-*Read more about Page YAML, Markdown, and Quire shortcodes in the [“Pages & Plain Text”](/guide/pages-plain-text/) chapter of this guide, and more about figure shortcodes in [“Figure Images”](/guide/figure-images/).*
+*Read more about Page YAML, Markdown, and Quire shortcodes in the [“Pages”](/guide/pages/) chapter of this guide, and more about figure shortcodes in [“Figure Images”](/guide/figure-images/).*

 ## 7. Customizing Styles